American Indian patrol in Minneapolis credited with saving buildings during protests

 "We had a lot of people involved,'' he added.
 "Men.
 Women.
 People from age 16 to the 70s."

-“There were people on the rooftop here,’’ said Goze, gesturing to the Minneapolis American Indian Center.
-“We had walkie talkies.
-We used an app on phone.
-We texted.’’
+"There were people on the rooftop here,'' said Goze, gesturing to the Minneapolis American Indian Center.
+"We had walkie-talkies.
+We used an app on phones.
+We texted.''

-Their methods weren’t always conventional.
+Their methods weren't always conventional.
 When they discovered four teenage boys trying to break into a neighborhood liquor store, patrol members apprehended them — and called their parents.
-A provision for release was that a parent in their hometown of Eau Claire, Wisconsin drive to Minneapolis and retrieve them.
+A provision for release was that a parent in their hometown of Eau Claire, Wis., drive to Minneapolis and retrieve the boys.

-The nightly send-off for the patrollers included a traditional Indian ceremony and traditional medicine for protection on the streets.
+The nightly send-off for the patrols included a traditional Indian ceremony and traditional medicine for protection on the streets.

 While the group received city permission to patrol early on, there was some confusion after the Minnesota National Guard entered the scene.
 Just as neighborhood block clubs stood watch past curfews, so did the AIM patrols.
-This led to a clash with law enforcement at Little Earth housing complex, when rubber bullets were fired, said Bellanger.
+This led to a clash with law enforcement at the Little Earth housing complex, when projectiles were fired, said Bellanger.

 But night after night, the volunteers arrived, staying at their posts until 6 a.m.